Best Console MMORPGs

-Console MMORPGs are often overlooked, but there’s a surprising number of quality titles on Xbox, PlayStation, and Switch.
-This guide breaks down the best MMORPGs you can play on console right now — whether you’re after deep combat systems, massive worlds, or casual co-op adventures.
+Console MMORPGs are often overlooked, but in 2026 there’s a surprisingly strong lineup of quality games on Xbox, PlayStation, and Switch.
+This guide breaks down the best console MMORPGs available right now, covering everything from deep combat systems and massive open worlds to casual co-op adventures.

 Table of Contents

-In this guide, we’ll break down the best Console MMORPGs you can play right now — highlighting what makes each game unique, what to watch out for, and how they stack up for casual and hardcore players alike.
+In this guide, we’ll break down the best console MMORPGs you can play right now, highlighting what makes each game stand out, where they fall short, and how they compare for both casual players and those looking for a longer-term grind.

 1. The Elder Scrolls Online